paketo-buildpacks/php-web/README.md

 # PHP App Cloud Native Buildpack

-The Cloud Foundry PHP App Buildpack is a Cloud Native Buildpack V3 that configures PHP applications to run.
+The Paketo PHP App Buildpack is a Cloud Native Buildpack V3 that configures PHP applications to run.

 This buildpack is designed to work in collaboration with other buildpacks which do things like provide PHP binaries.